Greater Western Sydney: Geology

 The Sydney area lies on Triassic shales and sandstones with low rolling hills and wide valleys in a rain shadow area.
 Sydney sprawls over two major regions: the Cumberland Plain, a relatively flat region lying to the west of Sydney Harbour, and the Hornsby Plateau, a plateau north of the Harbour rising to 200 metres and dissected by steep valleys.
-Sydney's native plant species are predominantly eucalyptus trees, and its soils are usually red and yellow in texture.
+Sydney's native plant species are predominantly eucalyptus trees.
+The moderately-fertile Soils in western Sydney are usually red and yellow in texture as they are rich in clay, are fine-textured and acidic.
+Soil moisture is relatively high through the months reaching a peak in winter (due to the lower evaporation rate), despite the lower rainfall in that season.

 At a time in the past, monocline formed to the west of Sydney.
 The monocline is a sloping bend that raises the sandstone well above where it is expected to be seen, and this is why the whole of the visible top of the Blue Mountains is made of sandstone.
 Sandstone slopes in the Sydney area are on three sides: to the west the Blue Mountains, and to the north and south, the Hornsby and Woronora plateau.
 The centre of the Sydney basin is located beneath Fairfield.
 Bringelly Shale and Minchinbury Sandstone are often seen in the greater western parts of Sydney, which are part of the Wianamatta Shale group.
 The Prospect dolerite intrusion in Pemulwuy is the largest assemblage of igneous rock in Sydney.
 The oval-shaped ridge was made many millions of years ago when volcanic material from the Earth's upper mantle moved upwards and then sideways.

 Swamps and lagoons are existent on the floodplain of the Nepean River, one being Bents Basin, which is also a recreational area.
 Parramatta River drains a large area of Sydney's western suburbs.
 With 5,005,400 inhabitants (as of 2016) and an urban population density of 2037 people per square kilometre, Sydney's urban area covers 1788 km2, comprising 35% of Sydney and is constantly growing.
 The south and southwest of Sydney is drained by the Georges River, flowing north from its source near Appin, towards Liverpool and then turning east towards Botany Bay.
 Minor waterways draining Sydney's western suburbs include South Creek and Eastern Creek, flowing into the Hawkesbury, and Prospect Creek draining into the Georges River.
 Cowan Creek and Berowra Creek run north from the Upper North Shore to the Hawkesbury river.